PushpMicrosoft123/Cosmos-Migration/README.md

     }
     to use C as an input property the correct format is A.B[].C.
 Please note arrays should have square brackets appended with their name as shown B[] previously.

     **-targetProperty:** If performing copy/add operation pass target property which has to be modified. follow the format mentioned for source property to pass nested                 properties.
-    **-targetPropertyValue:** If adding new property use this parameter to pass value to be used for the target property (supports only string).
+    **-targetPropertyConstantValue:** If adding new property use this parameter to pass value to be used for the target property (supports only string).
 Keep it empty for copy          operations.
     **-filterProperty:** use this parameter to perform operation only for limited documents.
 Currently filter is supported on root level of Json structure.
     **-filterPropertyValue:** Value to be used for filter property.
     **-forceReplace:** Use this flag to force replace target values.
 If passed as $false script will not updatethe targets if there is an existing value for them.
-    **-folderPrefix:** optional prefix literal used by script to create a unique folder in working directory.
+    **-keepTargetValueAfterDataTypeChange:** enable this flag if you want to preserve source values in new data type model.
+    **-dataType:** Target data types.
+Supported values: "array", "string" and "number"

     ## Sample command for copying data from one property to another:
     .\migration.ps1 -cosmosConnectionString "" -backupCollection "Backup_3"  -collectionName "" -dmtPath ".\dt1.8.3\drop\dt.exe" -directoryToStoreMigratedFiles "" -     importFromCosmosRequired $true -importedFileLocation ".\08_04_2021_00_55_19-dev\migrated-file.json" -sourceProperty "A[].B" -targetProperty "C[].D" -targetPropertyValue "" -filterProperty "" -filterPropertyValue "" -forceReplace $false -folderPrefix "dev"